So what happens in

 It's not an unregulated free market and you can't behave

-employment law didn't exist or abuse the goodwill of acts and the
+as though employment law didn't exist or abuse the goodwill of acts and

 As explained above, as well as being employment scams,